mscharley/mscharley.github.io/src/posts/2012-08-14-howto-access-rss-feed-your-friends-tweets-twitter.markdown

----
-title: How to access your friends tweets on Twitter via RSS
-date: 2012-08-14 11:19:00
-tags:
-- twitter
-- php
----

 This is a quick note to get some information back out in the public that was lost when I moved my website.
 Hopefully that won't happen again now.

 Quite a while back now Twitter disabled simple authentication.
 Apparently